JacobSmxth/kayla-fitness-website/README.md

-# Kayla Fitness - Strength Training Specialist
+# Kayla Smith Fitness - Health & Weight Loss Specialist

 ## Description

-A professional website for Kayla Smith, a dedicated strength training specialist offering personalized fitness programs and nutritional guidance.
-This sleek, responsive site showcases Kayla's expertise and services in a modern, engaging format.
+A modern, professional website for Kayla Smith, a certified fitness coach specializing in sustainable weight loss and general health improvement at OneLife Fitness in Vickery, Cumming GA.
+This dynamic, responsive website showcases Kayla's expertise, services, and client transformations in an engaging and user-friendly format.

 ## Live Demo